chimera-linux/cports/Packaging.md

   current working directory during `configure` and later.
 * `checksum` *(list)* A list of SHA256 checksums specified as digest strings corresponding to each field in `distfiles`.
 Used for verification.
-* `create_wrksrc` *(boolean)* If specified, `wrksrc` is created and the `distfiles` are extracted into it rather than into `builddir` directly.
-  This is mainly useful when the source tarball does not contain the directory but rather its contents.
 * `configure_args` *(list)* This list is generally specific to the build system the template uses.
 Generally speaking, it provides the arguments passed to some kind of `configure` script.